-Maoist rebels detonate bomb in east India; 5 police killed
+Maoist rebels detonate bomb in east India; 6 police killed

-PATNA, India (AP) — At least five police officials were killed and two others critically injured on Sunday when Maoist rebels targeted their vehicle by a bomb in eastern India, police said.
+PATNA, India (AP) — At least six police officials were killed and another was critically injured on Sunday when Maoist rebels targeted their vehicle with a bomb in eastern India, police said.

-The rebels detonated a land mine as an armored vehicle ran over it in Dantewada district of Chhattisgarh state, police said.
+The rebels detonated a land mine as the police vehicle ran over it in Dantewada district of Chhattisgarh state, said D.M.
+Awasthi, the chief of counterinsurgency operations in the state.
 The explosion extensively damaged the vehicle.

-Reinforcements of police and paramilitary soldiers rushed to the spot and launched a hunt to track down the attackers.
+Awasthi said the police were escorting a truck carrying material to a road construction site in a forested area when the rebels triggered the blast.

-The two injured policemen were evacuated to a hospital in critical condition, police said.
+Five police officials died at the scene of the blast.
+Two others were critically injured and sent to a hospital, where one of them later died, police said.

 Most Read Nation & World Stories